Rayyan06/Good-Person-Game/Definitions.md

 ### Zoof’s rise
 Zoof was first invented by rumaisa.
 The name of the store was originally going to be zoov but then became zoof.
 Over time the popularity grew but not as much as venga.
 Zoof and the arsons
- When zoof was originally invented people would arsen it and it would be like a jungle when you would walk into one.
+ When zoof was originally invented people would arson it and it would be like a jungle when you would walk into one.
 They would also try to sneak bombs in the fruits.
 But overtime it all fixed.